jakimowb/enmapbox_testmigration2/doc/source/dev_section/programming_tutorials/programming_tutorial2/part1_basics.rst

         widget.setFixedSize(150, 200) # change width and height
         widget.setVisible(False) # hide the widget

+Please note the ``app._exec_()`` line.
+It tells our QApplication_ instance to enter the event loop.
+This loop regularly checks if there are any user inputs, e.g. mouse movements or keyboard events, and react to.

-Now replace ``app._exec_()`` with ``print('Application finished')`` and see what happens after restarting the code.
-The widget might show up for some invisible milliseconds, but disappears because the main application terminates immediately.
+Replace ``app._exec_()`` with ``print('Application finished')`` and see what happens.
+The widget might show up for some milliseconds, but disappears as the main application terminates immediately.

 .. note::